Tsegalion/Pulling-and-Analyzing-ICO-data-Part2/README.md

 Transformed the data using pandas by creating different tables following the earlier model of the database design. @Python model code

 # Fifth Step
-Saved each table on the postgre database where intend to query the data for analysis
+Saved each table on the postgre database where I intend to perform some query on the data for analysis

 # Short term Goal of this Project
 To gether insights to guide a future ICO event for a startup.